Deadly Dorian pounds relentlessly at desperate Bahamas

 Authorities in Florida also ordered some mandatory evacuations.

-FlightAware.com reported that that airlines had canceled 1,361 flights within, into or out of the US by Monday afternoon -- vastly above an average day -- with Fort Lauderdale International the most affected, and airlines had already canceled 1,057 flights for Tuesday, many involving Orlando, Fort Lauderdale and Miami airports.
+FlightAware.com reported that that airlines had cancelled 1,361 flights within, into or out of the US by Monday afternoon - vastly above an average day - with Fort Lauderdale International the most affected, and airlines had already cancelled 1,057 flights for Tuesday, many involving Orlando, Fort Lauderdale and Miami airports.

 A hurricane watch was in effect for Florida's East Coast from Deerfield Beach north to South Santee River in South Carolina.
 A storm surge watch was extended northward to South Santee River in South Carolina.
 Lake Okeechobee was under a tropical storm watch.